Myself4626/ucore/README.md

 ### 2025.05.14 - uCore update to Fedora 42

-As of today, Fedora CoreOS upstream has updated to kernel 6.14.3 and uCore has unpinned and is building on F42.
+As of today, Fedora bootc upstream has updated to kernel 6.14.3 and uCore has unpinned and is building on F42.

 ### 2025.04.30 - uCore delaying Fedora 42 update

-As of today, Fedora CoreOS upstream has updated to Fedora 42 as a base, however it uses kernel 6.14.0 which our team has agreed, we don't want to ship.
+As of today, Fedora bootc upstream has updated to Fedora 42 as a base, however it uses kernel 6.14.0 which our team has agreed, we don't want to ship.
 As of April 30, this means uCore has been in an inbetween state.
 We have some hacks in place to pin our builds to the last F41 kernel/release 6.13.8/41.20250331.3.0.
-This also means that rebase from F42 of Fedora CoreOS to F41 of uCore will fail.
+This also means that rebase from F42 of Fedora bootc to F41 of uCore will fail.
 So in the meantime, if you are attempting to install, use the following installer: https://builds.coreos.fedoraproject.org/prod/streams/stable/builds/41.20250331.3.0/x86_64/fedora-bootc-41.20250331.3.0-live.x86_64.iso

 ### 2024.11.12 - uCore has updated to Fedora 41

-As of today our upstream Fedora CoreOS stable image updated to Fedora 41 under the hood, so expect a lot of package updates.
+As of today our upstream Fedora bootc stable image updated to Fedora 41 under the hood, so expect a lot of package updates.

 ### 2024.11.12 - uCore *stable* has pinned to kernel version *6.11.3*